 School Business Official Permit 5-year renewable permit issued to applicants responsible for the financial requirements of school districts.
 Must have a bachelor's degree or higher from a regionally- accredited institution of higher education and two years of experience as a school business official or a minimum of two semester hours of coursework in each of the areas of accounting, school finance, school law, and school business administration.
 CEO Permit 5-year renewable permit issued to individuals from outside the traditional education route functioning as a school leader.
 Minimum requirements: Bachelor's degree or higher; Minimum of three years of business, management, leadership and/or instructional experiences; and Pass the state-designated assessment.
-Limitations: Cannot be called a superintendent, assistant superintendent, principal or assistant principal.
+Limitations: Cannot be called a superintendent, assistant superintendent, principal or Cannot be called a superintendent, assistant superintendent, principal or assistant principal.
 Cannot conduct teacher evaluations.

-Educator Domesita CTF Lock of the Decoration Educator Permits CTE Instructor Permit continued 24:28:09 5-year renewable permit.
+Educator Permits CTE Instructor Permit continued 24:28:09 5-year renewable permit.
 Minimum Requirements (Those in bold are Minimum of a high school diploma or equivalent; and required to teach An associate of applied science degree or higher in a related CTE field, or 4000 the specific subject hours of work experience in a related CTE field, or holds a national or job responsibility certification in a related CTE field; and for which they are Completes a minimum of 6 transcripted credit hours with a grade of C or assigned.
-Those not higher in the following: in bold are not 4-credit mentored internship experience completed in the 1st year of required by rule to employment; and have the permit, 2-credit methods of CTE completed in the first 3 years of employment. however may be ■ Employer requirements required by district Provide a mentor teacher to the applicant; employment policy.)
-Develop a program to assist the CTE instructor with academic and classroom support; Provide assurances of regular observation, guidance, and evaluation of the performance of assigned duties; and Recommend based on documented performance and progress. ■ Limitations Holders of a CTE instructor permit are limited to the following endorsement areas CTE career pathway; Education and training career cluster; Ludcation and training career cluster, Law, public safety, security, and corrections career cluster A4 Alternative Once an individual meets the requirements of the alternative certification program, Certification they receive a five year standard educator certificate and the preparation is reflected as alternative preparation.
+Those not higher in the following: in bold are not 4-credit mentored internship experience completed in the 1st year of required by rule to employment; and have the permit, 2-credit methods of CTE completed in the first 3 years of employment. however may be Employer requirements required by district employment policy.)
+5 1 employment policy.) , , - support; Provide assurances of regular observation, guidance, and evaluation of the performance of assigned duties, and performance of assigned duties; and Recommend based on documented performance and progress.
+Limitations CTS in the standard requirement and the standard stand Holders of a CTE instructor permit are limited to the following endorsement areas CTE career pathway; Education and training career cluster; Law, public safety, security, and corrections career cluster Alternative Once an individual meets the requirements of the alternative certification program, Certification they receive a five year standard educator certificate and the preparation is reflected as alternative preparation.
 Cannot be granted for K-4 (except TFA) or special education.
 Alternative Alternative Preliminary Certificate Preliminary Two-year renewable certificate.
 Certificate Required for someone applying for the following alternative certification programs: 24:28:10 General education alternative certification TFA alternative certification CTE alternative certification Administrator alternative certification.
 Must have an alternative preliminary certificate prior to being hired by a school district and to be eligible for the Alternative certification program.
 Within ten business days of receipt of complete alternative preliminary application the department shall determine whether the applicant meets the requirements for the issuance of the certificate and if so expedite the application.
-Minimum requirements: Bachelor's degree or higher; or Associate of applied science degree or higher in a CTE field; or 4000 documented hours of work experience in a CTE field; or Hold a national certification in a related CTE field.

-General General Education Alternative Certification Available Areas Education Applicant may teach in grades 5-8, secondary, or K-12 general education areas while pursuing alternative certification.
+Minimum requirements: ■ Bachelor's degree or higher; or Associate of applied science degree or higher in a CTE field; or 4000 documented hours of work experience in a CTE field; or Hold a national certification in a related CTE field.
+General General Education Alternative Certification Available Areas Education Applicant may teach in grades 5-8, secondary, or K-12 general education areas while Education pursuing alternative certification.